How Milk Bar’s Christina Tosi is bringing unabashed indulgence to grocery store aisles

-Christina Tosi has made a career of creating innovative treats from familiar, grocery store flavors.
-The chef, founder, and CEO of the 12-year-old bakery chain Milk Bar has concocted soft-serve ice cream that tastes like the milk left at the end of a sugary bowl of cereal, truffles inspired by birthday-cake mix, and deliciously addictive cookies that blend cornflakes, potato chips, and marshmallows.
+Christina Tosi has made a career of creating innovative treats from familiar, grocery-store flavors.
+The chef, founder, and CEO of the 12-year-old bakery chain Milk Bar has concocted soft serve ice cream that tastes like the milk left at the end of a sugary bowl of cereal, truffles inspired birthday-cake mix, and deliciously addictive cookies that blend cornflakes, potato chips, and marshmallows.

 So it seems almost preordained that her unabashedly playful and decadent dessert brand would find its way into supermarkets.
-Last April, as the world locked down and some of her Milk Bar bakeries closed, Tosi’s baked-goods company made its first foray into grocery aisles with a line of Milk Bar soft-bake cookies, sold at Whole Foods.
-In October, the company expanded to more stores, including Target and ShopRite, and debuted refrigerator-aisle truffle crumb cakes (a rich cake with a cookie-like exterior), wrapped in the company’s signature bold packaging.
+Last April, as the world locked down and some of her Milk Bar bakeries closed, Tosi’s baked goods company made its first foray into grocery aisles with a line of Milk Bar soft-bake cookies, sold at Whole Foods.
+In October, the company expanded to more stores, including Target and Shoprite, and debuted refrigerator-aisle “truffle crumb cakes” (a rich cake with a cookie-like exterior), wrapped in the company’s signature bold packaging.
 Now, just in time for summer, Milk Bar is launching its next product line: ice cream.
-The four flavors, which will be available at Whole Foods on June 1, are classic Tosi: birthday cake, cereal milk, cornflake chocolate chip marshmallow, and Milk Bar Pie (vanilla swirled with butter and toasted oat crumble).
+The four flavors, which will be available at Whole Foods on June 1, are classic Tosi: birthday cake, cereal milk, cornflake chocolate chip marshmallow, and Milk Bar pie (vanilla swirled with butter and toasted oat crumble).

-Milk Bar’s move into consumer packaged goods (CPG) has been remarkably prescient—and successful.
+Milk Bar’s move into consumer packaged goods has been remarkably prescient—and successful.
 The company began in 2020 with 15 bakeries and a nascent direct-to-consumer website.
-Today, 60% of its sales come from its e-commerce site, which ships nationwide and offers same-day delivery for the six cities with cafés and three of the brand’s bakeries have closed.
+Today, 60% of its sales come from its e-commerce site, which ships nationwide, and three of the brand’s bakeries have closed.
 The grocery line, now available at more 7,000 retailers, accounts for 20% of revenue—up from 9% percent last year.
 That figure is bound to grow as Milk Bar’s ice cream pints begin rolling out.

 A dozen years after she broke through as a protégé of chef David Chang, spinning Milk Bar—and its modern-day Dairy Queen appeal—out of his Momofuku empire, Tosi is now poised to transform the way Americans think about grocery store treats.
 “I fell in love with food at the grocery store, that’s where my imagination took off,” she says.
 “I want to bring these simple, accessible flavors back to where they came from in a different form.”